binkley/overrides/README.md

 ## Philosophy

-* Use default as much as possible
+* Use defaults as much as possible
 * Write as little code as possible
 * Follow best practices
 * Use the right tool for the job